 Figure 1 shows the percentage of EUI according to fuel type.
-Compressed natural gas (CNG) remains at the top of the list, accounting for 49% of the EUI, even though only 9% of the total vehicle population uses CNG.
-This contrasts with E85, a high-level ethanol blend, which accounts for only 8% of the AFV EUI, although 28% of reported AFVs can use E85.
+CNG remains at the top of the list, accounting for 49% of the EUI, even though only 10% of the total vehicle population uses CNG.
+This contrasts with E85, a high-level ethanol blend, which accounts for only 8% of the AFV EUI, although 27% of reported AFVs can use E85.